MaastrichtU-IDS/d2s-docs/docs/d2s-new-dataset.md

 ### Describe the dataset metadata

+A dozen of metadata needs to be defined through SPARQL query for the summary of the dataset, and then each distribution.

 * SPARQL insert dataset [summary metadata](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/datasets/template/metadata/1/metadata-template-0-summary.rq) (once by dataset).
 * SPARQL insert dataset [distribution metadata](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/datasets/template/metadata/1/metadata-template-1.rq) (for each new version).

+> Change the URIs between `<>` and strings between `""`.

+> We recommend using `Stardog RDF Grammars` extension in Visual Studio Code to edit SPARQL queries (`.rq` files).

 ### Add files to download